kabukki/cryptokit/README.md

 # ![Hackit](./assets/logo.png)

 **Hackit** is a hacking and utilities toolkit.
-There are of course many more efficient and specialized software out there, but this was mainly created for learning purposes to practice secutiry concepts, Rust and unit tests.
+There are of course many more efficient and specialized software out there, but this was mainly created for learning purposes to practice security concepts, the Rust language and unit tests.

 ## Features